5 Steps to Take After a Car Accident in California to Protect Your Rights

 5 min

-It’s a scene we’ve all feared: one minute, you're driving through Los Angeles, the palm trees flying by, the sun sinking into the Pacific.
+It’s a scene we’ve all feared: one minute, you're driving through Los Angeles, palm trees flying by, the sun sinking into the Pacific.
 The next?
 Chaos.
 Metal on metal.
 The crunch of your car folding under the weight of impact.
 Everything slows down.
 Adrenaline kicks in.
 In these moments, it’s hard to know what to do next.
-But here's the thing: what you do in the aftermath of a car accident can determine your physical recovery, your financial future, and your legal rights.
+But what you do in the aftermath of a car accident can determine your physical recovery, your financial future, and your legal rights.
 You have one shot to get it right.

 Step 1: Stay Put, Stay Calm, Stay Legal

-Step 2: Call the Authorities, Always
+Step 2: Call the Authorities—Always

 Step 3: Seek Medical Attention—Even if You Feel Fine

-Step 4: Don’t Trust Insurance Companies—Not Yet
+Step 4: Don’t Trust Insurance Companies—Yet

 Step 5: Lawyer Up—Immediately